New languages come along all the time, sometimes with the sort of corporate oomph that helped Swift and Go become popular quickly.

 What happens if we insert a pair of parentheses somewhere?

-There are several important points for you to note about this Scheme session.
+There are several important points for you to note about this Racket session.
 First, note that the leftmost element in a compound expression is the operator, followed by the operands.
-The Scheme evaluator determines the value of the expression by applying the procedure specified by the operator to the values specified by the operands.
+The Racket evaluator determines the value of the expression by applying the procedure specified by the operator to the values specified by the operands.

 That last sentence is extremely important, and more complicated than you might think at first, so make sure you understand what it says.